 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Steps 4, 5, 6.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+We think Calibration process is the single most difficult aspect of this procedure.
+To ensure success of process, step 5 should be done carefully.

 5. Will the filming need to take place in multiple locations?
-(Y/N)
+(N)

 If yes, how far apart are the locations?